 [Section 46A inserted by No. 33 of 1997 s.
 3.]

 46B.
-Minister may make order for transfer of assets
+Assets of statutory asset owner, Minister may order transfer of etc.

 (1) With the consent of a statutory asset owner from whom assets are to be transferred, the Minister may make and publish in the Gazette an order specifying —